Saint Maximilian Mary Kolbe, Priest and Martyr

-Memorial: Liturgical Color: Red
+Liturgical Color: Red

 Maximilian, along with his older brother, entered a local Franciscan seminary as a teen.
 When he was just eighteen, his superiors sent him to study in Rome, where he earned doctorates in philosophy and theology summa cum laude.
-He was ordained a priest in 1918 and the next year returned to the new, post World War I, country of Poland.
+He was ordained a priest in 1918 and the next year returned to the new, post-World War I country of Poland.
 For the next twenty plus years, Father Maximilian powered his way through life.
 He taught in a Franciscan seminary.
-He started an immense publishing house, which printed devotional materials promoting the Army of the Immaculate.
+He started an immense publishing house which printed devotional materials promoting the Army of the Immaculate.
 He founded a new Franciscan monastery, which rapidly grew into one of the largest in Poland.
 And in 1930 he became a missionary to the Far East.
 He went to China, had little success, and so went on to Japan, where he founded a monastery near Nagasaki.
 He also started a publishing house in India.
 In 1936 he returned to Poland due to ill health.
 But he didn’t stop.
 He continued to manage various Marian publications, which were widely circulated, and even procured a radio license and began broadcasting from his own monastery radio station.
 As he immersed himself in the thousands of details of these varied apostolates, Father Kolbe maintained a disciplined life of prayer, mortification, and daily Mass.

-After the Germans invaded Poland in September 1939, Kolbe’s apostolates were constrained.
+After the Germans invaded Poland in September 1939, Kolbe’s apostolates were curtailed.
 He organized a hospital at the monastery and, along with the reduced community of brothers, gave shelter to refugees, including about 2,000 Jews.
 He was arrested by the Germans in 1939 and held for almost three months.
 He was pressured, but refused, to sign a document recognizing his German ancestry (Kolbe’s father was an ethnic German) in exchange for more food rations and better treatment.
 In February 1941, German SS men came and shuttered his monastery.
 Kolbe and four other friars were arrested, though twenty other brothers offered themselves in their stead.
 In May 1941, Kolbe was transferred to the heavy labor division of Auschwitz for the last act of his life.

-He carried out his priestly ministry as best he could in the hell of Auschwitz and endured severe beatings and violence for it.
+He carried out his priestly ministry as best he could in the hell of Auschwitz and endured severe beatings for it.
 In July, just two months after he arrived, a prisoner escaped from the camp.
 As both deterrent and reprisal, the head of the camp ordered ten men to be starved to death in the escapee’s place.
 The victims were chosen at random from a prisoner roll call.
 One of the unfortunate chosen, a married man named Francis, begged for mercy: “My wife!
 My children!”
 What followed this desperate pleading was profound, left an indelible impression on all who witnessed it, and is packed with an almost liturgical character.

-Perhaps remembering his childhood vision of the Virgin, and perhaps inspired that the chosen man was named after the founder of his religious order, Kolbe removes his cap and slowly emerges from the bedraggled group of prisoners.
+Perhaps remembering his childhood vision of the Virgin, and perhaps inspired that the chosen man shared the name Francis with the founder of his religious order, Kolbe removes his cap and slowly emerges from the bedraggled group of prisoners.
 A filthy, striped rag of a uniform is draped over his skeletal frame.
 He is barefoot.
 But he has dignity.
 There are no frivolous men in Auschwitz.
 He speaks directly to the commanding officer in German: “I want to take his place.”
 Kolbe’s bearing must command respect, because, according to an eye-witness, the officer responds to him using the formal “You.”
 “Warum wollen Sie für ihn sterben?”—“Why do you Sir want to die for him?”
 “Because he has a wife and children.”
 “What is your profession?”
 “I am a Catholic priest.”
 A few moments of silence and then “Gut.”
 “Good” or “Right.”

 Saint Maximilian Kolbe, you were prepared to be generous in your last moments by a long life of sacrifice, humility, and devotion.
 May we so prepare ourselves day in and day out, so that when a moment of heroic generosity presents itself, we will respond like you.